AdamEisfeld/cherrybridge/README.md

 ```

 **Smart behavior:**
-- If you're on a branch with stored config, it automatically uses those values (no prompts!)
+- If you're on a branch with stored config, it automatically uses those values
 - If config is incomplete, it prompts for missing values
 - Command-line flags always override config values